What is the event?

-Despite all our technological advances and the hype and billions worth of investment in AI and other disruptive technologies, we still only make good use of a fraction of our collective intelligence when thinking about how to solve some of society’s biggest social challenges.
+Despite the major technological advances, the billions of pounds invested in AI and all the hype around other disruptive technologies, we still only use a fraction of our collective intelligence when thinking about how to solve some of society’s biggest challenges.

-Over the last year, Nesta’s Centre for Collective Intelligence Design have explored how to address such challenges through better design of how we tap into the collective wisdom of a place, organisation or market, and how new combinations of human and machine intelligence can help do this at scale.
+Over the last year, Nesta’s Centre for Collective Intelligence Design have been exploring how to address such challenges through better design, asking how we can tap into the collective wisdom of a place, organisation or market and what new combinations of human and machine intelligence can help us do this at scale.

 Who is this event for and why should I come?